roopdawg/Resume_Parser_using_Claude/README.md

 ## Overview

 The AI Recruiter project leverages state-of-the-art Natural Language Processing (NLP) techniques to match resumes to job descriptions.
-The system uses a combination of BM25 for initial candidate retrieval, FAISS for semantic similarity, and Anthropic's Claude for feature extraction to enhance candidate profiles.
+The system uses a combination of BM25 for initial candidate retrieval, FAISS for semantic similarity, and Anthropic's Claude for interacting with the user (user query in natural language) and showing the criteria that the candidate does/doesn't match on.
 The model is fine-tuned iteratively with recruiter feedback to continuously improve its performance.

 ## Methodology